Non-Abelian Quantum Signal Processing: A Composite Pulse for Fast Analytic Control of Hybrid Oscillator-Qubit Processors: Universal Control of Bosonic Error-Corrected Qudits

-If $\epsilon=0$, this hybrid state is equal $(\alpha\ket{0}_\epsilon-\beta\ket{1}_\epsilon)\ket{g}=\ket{\bar\psi}_\epsilon\ket{g}$, where a deterministic logical Pauli operation has been applied to $\ket{\psi}$.
-Note that this Pauli operation can be tracked and hence does not play any role in stabilization.
-In the presence of error, as we can see, the probability for outcome $\ket{g}$ is not 1.
-At this point, if the qubit is measured, the probability of getting each possible outcome is,
+If $\epsilon=0$, this state is equal to $(\alpha\ket{0}_\epsilon-\beta\ket{1}_\epsilon)\ket{g}$, and a deterministic logical Pauli operation has been applied to $\ket{\psi}$.
+This Pauli operation can be tracked and hence does not play any role in stabilization.
+The next step of the protocol is to measure the qubit, and the probability for outcome $\ket{e}$ is given by